 The City of Round Rock conducts several types of neighborhood cleanups.
-No matter what type of cleanup is conducted the guidelines are the same.
+No matter what type of cleanup is being conducted the guidelines are the same.

 Directed Neighborhood Cleanups